YOOX: marketplace guide

 Settings and configuration

-Setting up each marketplace on ChannelEngine follows the same flow, once you add the marketplace:
+Setting up each marketplace on ChannelEngine follows the same flow, though not every marketplace includes the steps listed below.

 - Go through the Setup.